-In Catalonia you can visit the four provinces, including Barcelona which the main city.
-You will enjoy the architecture, the history, plenty of churches and cathedrals to visit, gardens, and incredible food to taste.
+In Catalonia you can visit the four provinces, including Barcelona which is the main city.
+You will enjoy the architecture, the history, plenty of churches, cathedrals and gardens to visit, and incredible food.
 Not to be missed is the Basilica of the Sagrada Familia and Palau de la Musica Orfeo Catala.
 And after a great break in Catalonia, you can plan a visit to Pamplona to watch – or even attend – the bull run.

 The running of the bulls is a Spanish tradition that takes place in several towns of the province of Pontevedra, Spain.
 On July 7th, there is a bull-running festival in Vigo.
 There are about six bulls and six runners, with the objective to get from one point of the city to another as fast as possible.
 The event starts at 8:00 am and lasts for five hours.
 Here are some things you should know the the running of the bulls….

-Running of the bulls Spain
+Running of the Bulls Spain

 This fascinating ceremony possibly dates from the early 14th century when cattle were being driven to market.
 Young men would prove their courage with reckless acts of bravado by jumping about among the stampeding animals.
 This developed over the centuries into a contest in which men would race the bulls, trying to keep ahead of them.

 Where and When Pamplona Running with the Bulls

-Every July, the Festival of San Fermin.
-Every July this event is broadcast on two Spanish television channels and begins with a sung benediction – ‘We ask San Fermin, our patrol, to guide us through the Run and give us his blessing.’
+Every July, the Festival of San Fermin event is broadcast on two Spanish television channels and begins with a sung benediction – ‘We ask San Fermin, our patrol, to guide us through the Run and give us his blessing.’
 Various streets in Pamplona are cordoned off with wooden or steel barriers and a rocket is fired to signal the start of the race.
 Runners have to be 18 years old, sober and must not goad or incite the bulls in any way.

-What To Wear When Running with the Bulls in Spain
+What to Wear When Running with the Bulls in Spain

 The runners wear the ceremonial dress of the Festival – white shirt and trousers with red sash and neckerchief.
-They also carry a rolled newspaper to ‘steer’ the bulls away from them – although how much help a newspaper is against an enraged bull is something that has never been proven..!
+They also carry a rolled newspaper to ‘steer’ the bulls away from them – although how much help a newspaper is against an enraged bull is something that has never been proven!

-What To Expect While Running of the Bulls
+What to Expect While Running of the Bulls

+The running of the bulls is a centuries-old tradition in which people run in front of a group of angry bulls.
 Anything between six and twelve bulls are released and the average run lasts for four minutes.
-Non slip surfaces have recently been introduced which makes the run that much faster and more exciting to watch.
+Non-slip surfaces have recently been introduced which makes the run that much faster and more exciting to watch.
 There are man-sized gaps along the route so that a runner who may be in trouble can slip through where a bull cannot follow.

 The Fire Bull Event

 Flights leave for Pamplona or nearby cities regularly from most UK airports, so if you live out of London you could always choose Manchester Airport, for example, as your starting point, or you could opt for Heathrow, parking there being simple and inexpensive.
-If you’re planning a visit to Pamplona to watch – or even attend – the bull run, here are some things you should know.
+If you’re planning a visit to Pamplona to watch – or even attend – the bull run, there are some things you should know.
 Have you watched the running with the bulls, or is it something you would want to do?